yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 }
 ```

 This gives us 1 bit of information at a time.
-If current user is a "root", page produces an Exception and we know the user.
+If the current user is the "root", the page produces an Exception and we know the user.
 Otherwise the page loads normally.

-If this is not the case and the server filters exceptions somehow
+If this is not the case and the server filters exceptions somehow,
-we can use the timing approach which works very well but takes some time and is not 100% reliable.
+we can use the timing approach, which works very well but takes some time and is not 100% reliable.

 ```java
 if (System.getProperty("user.name").equals("root")){